 In the course of its 50 years existence, both the research areas and the fields of application could be constantly expanded at the ISW.
-The focus here is on the development and application of control-technological and other computer-aided methods for solving automation tasks.
-The institute is therefore divided into the nine areas:
+The focus here is the development and application of control and other computer-aided methods for solving automation tasks.
+The institute therefore features the following main research areas:

 - Drive Control